bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 - Have **8x lower** change failure rates
 - Recover from failed deployments **2,293x faster**

 Read that again.
 The teams that change the most break the least.
-This isn't a paradox—it's a design insight.
+This isn't a paradox - it's a design insight.

 **High deployment frequency forces you to build systems that are safe to change.** When you deploy once a quarter, you can tolerate a manual, high-ceremony process.
 When you deploy multiple times per day, every deployment must be safe by default.
 You're forced to invest in: